WillsterJohnsonAtZenesis/qxl.datagrid/readme.md

 The column is able to choose how to display and bind the widgets, so you can easily provide a uniform experience for the whole grid.

+Columns may also provide a widget for editing the model.
+By default, this is a plain `qx.ui.form.TextField`, with a bidirectional binding to the same model property used for display.
+The editor widget can be modified by overriding `createWidgetForEdit` in the column, and the editor bindings can be modified by overriding `bindEditor`.

 ## Internal Concepts